mattB37/sudoku-solver/README.md

   - The solver visits every empty cell in the 2d matrix which represents the sudoku board, filling in digits and backtracking whenever a number is found to be invalid

 What library did you use to make the GUI?
-  - The gui was made using the Python 3 library tkinter
+  - The gui was made using the tkinter libray in Python 3

 How do you get random unsolved puzzles?
   - Random unsolved puzzles are scraped from https://menneske.no/sudoku/eng/ using the Python 3 webscraping library BeautifulSoup.